Wrangell Narrows

+Dakxhatgwak Séet is the original Tlingit name of Wrangell Narrows.
+Later it was called Gantee Yaak’w Séet (Steamboat Channel) referring to it having become a passage for steamers.

 The town of Petersburg is at the north end of the Narrows.
 The Narrows are created by Mitkof Island to the east and southeast, and the islands of Kuprenof and Woewodski to the north and west.
 The Narrows opens up to Frederick Sound to the north and Sumner Strait to the south.

 The channel is used by fishing boats and Alaska Marine Highway ferries.
 Very large ships (such as the largest cruise ships) do not use it because it is too shallow and narrow for them to pass safely.
 Because this is the only safe "Inside Passage" at this latitude, these larger ships must navigate in "outside" waters.
 Dry Strait to the east of Mitkof Island is not commonly used by marine traffic despite being a wider channel since it is dangerously shallow and part of the greater Stikine River estuary.